How to Cure Urinary Stones Naturally with Supplements

 - Research has shown that consumption of calcium supplements can increase the risk of kidney stones.

-- Discuss this with your doctor in the event that he prescribes extra calcium for you personally.
+- Discuss this with your doctor if he prescribes additional calcium for you.

 - Some medications such as potassium citrate can boost your risk of forming urinary stones.